Esequiel378/diversio-fe-exercise/README.md

 ### TODO

-> This are features that would be nice to add if the time allows me
+> This are features that would be nice to add with more available time

 #### As a user I want to be able to edit the `COLOR_LIST`